-The Accreditation Council for Occupational Therapy Education (ACOTE) accredits educational programs for the occupational therapy assistant.
 The standards set forth by ACOTE state fieldwork education is a crucial part of professional preparation.
-Fieldwork should provide the student with the opportunity to carry out professional responsibilities under the supervision of a qualified occupational therapy practitioner who serves as a role model.
-The fieldwork experience is divided into two distinct components: Level I and Level II Fieldwork experiences.
+Fieldwork should provide the student with the opportunity to carry out professional responsibilities under the supervision of a qualified professional who serves as a role model.
+ACOTE divides fieldwork experiences into two distinct components: Level I and Level II Fieldwork experiences.